SukritiTkr/vyper-expenses/README.md

 ## 📚 Overview

-This repository contains my fully completed exercises and solutions from the **Vyper smart contract workshop**.
+This repository contains my fully completed exercises and solutions from the **Vyper Lang - Blockchain Hands On Workshop**.
 It demonstrates:

 * Writing and testing smart contracts in Vyper
-* Managing mappings, balances, and events
+* Managing mappings, balances and events
-* Deploying contracts to EVM-compatible testnets (including Sepolia)
+* Deploying contracts to EVM compatible testnets (including Sepolia)
 * Interacting with a simple Web3 frontend
 * Applying security and best practices in contract development